sophie-thomson/ecopositive-bristol-react-ui/README.md

     - Browse - Links to 'home' page where all users can view a list of companies with basic info.
     - Sign In - Links to the sign in form
-    - Sign Up - Links to the Sign up form
+    - Sign Up - Links to the sign up form

 ![ecoPositive nav bar for logged out users](docs/readme-images/logged-out-navbar.png)